apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 you might prefer to start with [**Scraping with Web Scraper**](https://docs.apify.com/tutorials/apify-scrapers/web-scraper) tutorial from the Apify documentation and then continue with [**Scraping with Cheerio Scraper**](https://docs.apify.com/tutorials/apify-scrapers/cheerio-scraper), a tutorial which will walk you through all the steps and provide a number of examples.

 ## Cost of usage
-You can find the average usage cost for this actor on the [pricing page](https://apify.com/pricing) under the `Which plan do I need?` section.
+You can find the average usage cost for this Actor on the [pricing page](https://apify.com/pricing) under the `Which plan do I need?` section.
 Cheerio Scraper is equivalent to `Simple HTML pages` while Web Scraper, Puppeteer Scraper and Playwright Scraper are equivalent to `Full web pages`.
 These cost estimates are based on averages and might be lower or higher depending on how heavy the pages you scrape are.

 ## Usage